Maintaining the Local Environment

 Core ideas you must understand for this topic

-• Essential plant needs: understanding that plants require water, light, air, and nutrients to grow.
+• Plant needs: understanding that plants require water, light, air, nutrients, and space to grow healthily.

 Learning Objectives